 (Note: Apart from this Prometheus has push_gateway which is not covered here).

-Let's consider web server as an example application and we want to extract a certain metric like the number of API calls processed by the web server.
+Let's consider a web server as an example application and we want to extract a certain metric like the number of API calls processed by the web server.
 So we add certain instrumentation code using the Prometheus client library and expose the metrics information.
 Now that our web server exposes its metrics we can configure Prometheus to scrape it.
 Now Prometheus is configured to fetch the metrics from the web server which is listening on xyz IP address port 7500 at a specific time interval, say, every minute.

 At 11:00:00 when I make the server public for consumption, the application calculates the request count and exposes it, Prometheus simultaneously scrapes the count metric and stores the value as 0.